awslabs/aws-encryption-sdk-specification/framework/cmm-interface.md

 If the algorithm suite contains a [signing algorithm](algorithm-suites.md#signature-algorithm):

 - The CMM MUST include a [signing key](structures.md#signing-key).
+- The CMM SHOULD also add a key-value pair using the reserved key `aws-crypto-public-key` to the encryption context.
+  If it does, the mapped value SHOULD be the signature verification key corresponding to the signing key.

+If the algorithm suite does not contain a [signing algorithm](algorithm-suites.md#signature-algorithm):

+- The CMM SHOULD NOT add a key-value pair using the reserved key `aws-crypto-public-key` to the encryption context.

 The CMM MUST ensure that the encryption materials returned are valid.